iamtango/React-Learning/README.md

 };
 ```

-If u want to disaplay only which is in the state varibale of filteredData then u use dynamica data and that data can be created by following methods:
+If u want to disaplay only which is in the state variable of filteredData then u use dynamica data and that data can be created by following methods:
 this is use to help to show data dynamically from filered data

 ```js